 - Sleep deprivation

 Legally, hazing is banned in 44 states.
-Each has different stipulations for the harshness of the criminal charges, but as you’ll see most are very serious when it comes to hazing charges.
+Each has different stipulations for the harshness of the criminal charges, but as you’ll see, most are very serious when it comes to hazing offenses.

 Worried About Hazing on Your Campus?